aziontech/azion-samples/templates/angular-boilerplate/README.md

 ### Custom domain

 The edge application created during the deployment has an assigned Azion domain to make it accessible through the browser.
 The domain has the following format: `xxxxxxxxxx.map.azionedge.net`.
 However, you can add a custom domain for users to access your edge application through it.
+Go to the [Domains](https://www.azion.com/en/documentation/products/edge-application/domains/) documentation to read more about it.